 I finally got a double thumbs up from The Man when I made mini cheesecakes this fall.
 Then again when I made homemade salted caramel candies.
-So what’s a girl to do during the major winter storm of January 2016?
+So what’s a girl to do during a major winter storm in January?
 Yep, let’s combine the two and make a Salted Caramel Cheesecake and see what kind of reaction I get!

 2 sleeves of Oreo cookies

 2 Tablespoons of butter

 Line your cupcake pan with muffin cups.
 Crush the cookies (food processor or the old fashion way with a rolling pin and ziplock bag!)
 Melt the butter and mix through the crumbs until all the crumbs are moist.
 Press about a tablespoon of cookie mixture into the bottom of each cupcake paper.
 Bake at 350 degrees for 5 minutes.
 Remove from oven and let cool while you make the Cheesecake filling.

 2 Bricks of Philadelphia Cream Cheese – Room temp

 2 Large Eggs